SolBlazeOrg/governance-proposals/proposals/0003-update-fee-distribution.md

 # SBGP-0003: Update Fee Distribution
-SolBlaze would like to propose a change to the BlazeStake fee distribution where 50% of fees will be sent to the SolBlaze DAO.
+SolBlaze would like to propose a change to the BlazeStake fee distribution where 50% of stake pool fees (in BLZE) will be sent to the SolBlaze DAO.
+The fees can be burned by the DAO, used to bribe gauge voters, or utilized in other areas as determined by DAO vote.

 ## Proposed Change
 The current breakdown of the BlazeStake fee distribution is as follows: